vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 You might wonder why would we do things like that and what is the use of all that?

 Scoped slots allow us to pass a template to the slot instead of a rendered element.
-It’s called a `scoped` slot because it will have access to certain child component data even though the template is rendered in the parent component scope.
+It’s called a `scoped` slot because it will have access to certain child component data, even though the template is rendered in the parent component's scope.
 This gives us the freedom to fill the template with custom content from the parent component.

 ### 5. Create factory components for Markers and Polylines

-Now when we have our map ready we will create two factory components that will be used to add elements to the `TravelMap`.
+Now when we have our map ready, we will create two factory components that will be used to add elements to the `TravelMap`.

 `GoogleMapMarker.vue`